 Ultra-low sulfur diesel, SCR and EGR technologies have cleaned up clean-diesel considerably, but most people don’t realize how clean diesel now is or even why running an environmentally-friendly school bus fleet matters.
 Here’s why it matters and how much cleaner clean-diesel school bus engines are today.

 The reason for these dramatically- reduced emissions is the dedication of the EPA and school bus manufacturers like Thomas Built Buses, who make it a priority to clean up school buses across the country.

-Why does all of this matter?
-We at Thomas Built Buses are dedicated to investing in technologies and innovations that make school buses safer, more reliable, durable, more efficient and easier to maintain.
-To that end, we strive to make our buses safe for the children and drivers who ride in them every day, and for the environment.
-With more than 480,000 buses on the road every day, the impact of emissions can be great, and it is our duty to make our school buses the cleanest and safest they can be.
-That’s why we not only meet EPA and GHG standards, but exceed them.
-Here’s why emissions matter to us:
+Thomas Built Buses is dedicated to investing in technologies and innovations that make school buses safer, more reliable, durable, more efficient and easier to maintain.
+With more than 480,000 school buses on the road every day, the impact of emissions can be great.
+So Thomas Built Buses makes it a priority to ensure that their buses are the cleanest and safest they can be.
+Thomas Built school buses not only meet EPA and GHG standards, but exceed them.

 To learn more about the many benefits of clean-diesel school buses visit the Thomas Built Buses Facts About Fuels page.